ghonau/applicationDocs/az400/Material/Source Control.md

 You could use GitHub or Azure repos for the remote repository and developer can clone the code and then make some changes and merge the changes back to the main repository

 #Pushing to GitHub
+1- you will need to create a remote repository
+2- add remote origin to your local git repository
+3- push your change to the remote repository